UnitoAssyrianGovernance/villages-to-empire-dataset/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15111733.svg)](https://doi.org/10.5281/zenodo.15111733)

 This readme file was generated on 2025-03-31 by A. Titolo, adapted from the template provided by the [Cornell Data Services](https://data.research.cornell.edu/data-management/sharing/readme/).
-For changelog and updates related to the dataset, please see the [CHANGELOG file](/CHANGELOG.md)
+For changelog and updates related to the dataset, please see the [CHANGELOG.md file](/CHANGELOG.md).

 ## GENERAL INFORMATION